This veteran outfit makes all the right moves, navigating swing, jump blues and plain low-down and dirty with grace and chops.

 Somhairle Mac Conghail, Festival Organizer

-Monaghan, Ireland Jazz and Blues Festival
+Monaghan Ireland Jazz & Blues Festival

 Hooray, a blues band that doesn't imitate Stevie Ray or sound more like a rock band.
 It's all about the '40s and '50s with this super hot Columbia group.
 Old-school sounds with an emphasis on foot-tapping, rump-shaking jump blues.
 But don't be surprised if the group throws in a little swing and Chicago grit for good measure.